jasongould02/HttpWebServer/README.md

 # HttpWebServer

-<bold>Note: </bold> When using trying to access your server from a different computer,
-make sure that your firewall will allow such connection on whatever port your are using.
+Pretty cool HTTP server.
+Currently with only basic capabilities.

 ## Goal
 The goal of the this project was to help me learn about HTTP and networking.

 ## Next
-I am working on adding functionality to have a server managing GUI as well the ability to respond to more of the HTTP Request Methods.

-I plan on implementing more features in the future.
+Features I wish to add:
+- Logging
+- Server GUI
+- Handling more HTTP Request Methods
+- SSL or something else?

+**Note:** When using trying to access your server from a different computer, make sure that your firewall will allow such connection on whatever port your are using.